History of Larkana: Historic background

 The country surrounding Lārkāna is fertile and populous, and perhaps the finest tract in the whole of the province: The spacious walks, well laid-out gardens, and luxuriant foliage, have gained for Lārkāna the title of the 'Eden of Sind.'
 It is one of the most important grain marts of Sind, and is famous for a variety of rice called sugdāsi.
 There is a large local traffic in metals, cloth, and leather.
 The principal manufactures are cloth of mixed silk and cotton, coarse cotton cloth, metal vessels, and leathern goods.
 The town contains a dispensary, an Anglo-vernacular school attended by 80 pupils, and a vernacular school with three branches, attended altogether by 379 pupils.

 Role of the city

 Larkana is the most important settlement in the Western Upper Sindh.
-Being the hometown of many politicians, it exercises a country-wide influence.
-Being divisional headquarters, Larkana is also a major administrative center.
+The hometown of many politicians, it exercises a country-wide influence.
 Recently the city has been elevated to the status of division headquarters.
 On this basis it is expected that its importance will further increase.